sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

     mvn exec:java -Dexec.mainClass=test.EchoJSON -Dexec.args="messages.json"

-Another option is to build uber JARs using the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html).
+Another option is to build uber&nbsp;JARs using the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html).

 ## Publishing

 Now the library and application are working locally, it's time to share the library with our colleagues.
 Our chief architect is convinced it constitutes a key competitive advantage for the company and is unwilling to unleash it on an unsuspecting public.
 She arranges for a private
-Maven repository to be set up, and our CI process to publish there instead of the Maven Central repository.
+Maven repository to be set up, and our CI process to publish there instead of the Maven&nbsp;Central repository.
 We advise any teams wishing to use it to configure the private repository in their application POM files with the following fragment:

 ```xml